lilbandit1979/cnmb_pages/pages/category/blog/u11-season-19/default.md

 ### Useful Information: ###

-* Games begin on 11th September (Girls Football).
+* Fixtures will be available on our [Fixtures Page](http://www.cumannnambunscolchilldara.com/fixtures) next week.
-* Fixtures available on our [Fixtures Page](http://www.cumannnambunscolchilldara.com/fixtures)
+* Pleaser check back regularly over the coming weeks to stay up to date.
 * Please forward your result to divisional co-ordinators.